quarkslab/qsynthesis/README.md

 ### Installation

-In order to work Triton first has to be installed: [install documentation]().
+In order to work Triton first has to be installed: [install documentation](https://triton.quarkslab.com/documentation/doxygen/index.html#install_sec).
+Triton does not automatically install itself in a virtualenv, copy it in your venv or use --system-site-packages when configuring your venv.

 Then:

     $ git clone gitlab@gitlab.qb:synthesis/qsynthesis.git